EVENTS & PROGRAMS

 School Garden Support Program

-The School Garden Support Program works with educators across DC to build strong, sustainable school garden programs.
-Our program empowers teachers to connect students to garden-based education through field trips in Washington Youth Garden, virtual classroom support, and professional development opportunities for DC educators.
+The School Garden Support Program works with educators across D.C. to build strong, sustainable school garden programs.
+Our program empowers teachers to connect students to garden-based education through field trips in Washington Youth Garden, in person and virtual classroom support, and professional development opportunities for D.C. educators.

-Our field trips take place in Washington Youth Garden at the U.S. National Arboretum.
-Field trips are 90 minutes long and explore the garden and Nature Explore Classroom.
+We offer Science Program Reaching OUT (SPROUT) field trips in the Washington Youth Garden as part of this program.
+These trips are 90 minutes long and explore the garden and Nature Explore Classroom.

 Green Ambassador Program

-The Green Ambassador Program (GAP) provides year-round employment and development opportunities for DC high school students.
-Youth enter the program in the Farm Crew and progress to become Crew Leaders, staff, and alumni.
+The Green Ambassador Program provides summer employment and development opportunities for D.C. high school students in the Washington Youth Garden.

-Participants begin GAP in the Farm Crew, a six-week paid summer internship where they learn hands-on skills such as gardening, cooking, and carpentry as well as interpersonal skills like communication and collaboration.
+Participants begin in the Farm Crew, a six-week paid summer internship where they learn hands-on skills such as gardening, cooking, and carpentry.
+After participating in Farm Crew, Green Ambassadors are often invited to return to the Washington Youth Garden as Crew Leaders, FONA staff, and alumni.

 VISITOR EVENTS & PROGRAMS